webchick/webchick.tech/cltci5o6t000f08l6ag8lg9u0.md

 Reach out politely, tell them a little about your background (don't assume they'll necessarily have knowledge of what you or your team does), ask if they'd be open to a quick ~15-30 min chat.

 Before you talk, spend a few minutes reading their departmental wiki pages, goals, QBRs if they have them available... so that you're somewhat knowledgeable going in.
-Through the conversation, give them a chance to talk about their day-to-day, and fill in the blanks about their specific goals, pain points, and possible collaborations they're open to.
+Through the conversation, give them a chance to talk about their day-to-day.
+Find out about *their* goals, motivations, and pain points before you jump in with your own.
+Figure out possible collaborations they're open to.
 "Align" it with your own list of needs and... **profit! ;)**

 ---